2020leon/typeorm-migrate-sql/README.md

 ```

 The command gets current migration version recorded in the database.
 Connection
 and some other options can be set via cli options.
+If you have never migrated
+the database before or the name of migration table is wrong, the version will
+not be found or defined.

 #### Run Migrations